wpilibsuite/SystemCoreTesting/CTR-Phoenix.md

 - Alpha-1: Phoenix 5 is unavailable.
 - Alpha-1: Python wheels are unavailable.
+- Alpha-1: Tuner cannot deploy a temporary diagnostic server to the SystemCore.
+To use Phoenix Tuner X functionality, deploy a blank robot program with a Phoenix 6 device initialized.
+No other Tuner functionality is affected.

 ## Download
 - Vendordep is available at https://raw.githubusercontent.com/wpilibsuite/SystemCoreTesting/refs/heads/main/vendordeps/Phoenix6-frc2027-alpha-1.json